 I “discovered” the Russells Needle bushwalk while researching my Guide to Overnight Walks near Sydney: Nattai National Park, while fairly close to Sydney, is not an area I’d ventured to before.
 But after seeing photos of the improbable “needle” of rock sticking up in the middle of the valley, it was added to my list!

 Day 1: Ahearns Lookout and down to the Nattai River

-The track starts at the end of Wattle Ridge Road, next to Wattle Ridge Farm.
+The route to Russells Needle starts at the end of Wattle Ridge Road, next to Wattle Ridge Farm.
 There’s a small carpark, some informational signage and a walks register.
 The track starts as a management trail, that follows the boundary of Wattle Ridge Farm.
 (In case you’re looking for a little country getaway or somewhere convenient for your Nattai bushwalks, Wattle Ridge Farm last sold for $8.25m in May 2017, setting the record for that year.)
 It’s a little ironic, considering that Nattai National Park is almost entirely untracked, that for the first kilometre I’m seeing cattle and the occasional horse!

 My route initially follows the Starlights Trail, the best-known track in the area, until we part ways and I continue straight ahead down the Rocky Waterholes Creek Trail, also a management trail.